 New Zealand’s South Island has to be one of the most spectacular places on Earth.
-So, whatever you see and do, you’ll struggle to have a bad time there!
-Nevertheless, for anyone considering a visit, I want to offer my pick of the ‘must-dos’ of this incredible place so you don’t miss out on any of the best bits.
-Read on for my Top 10 Things to Do in New Zealand South Island.
+For anyone considering a visit, here's my pick of the 10 ‘must-dos’ for your New Zealand South Island Itinerary.

 New Zealand is one of my favourite countries in the world.

-It’s a special place, loved worldwide for its immense natural beauty and diversity, proud culture and traditions, friendly, hospitable people...and sheep.
+It’s a special place, loved worldwide for its immense natural beauty and diversity, proud culture, friendly, hospitable people...and sheep.

 Don’t forget the sheep.

-Seriously though, New Zealand is a traveller’s dream and absolutely ideal for a first time traveller.
+Seriously though, New Zealand is a traveller’s dream and absolutely perfect for backpacking as a first time traveller.
 It’s safe, easy to travel around, and packed full of awe inspiring sights and amazing things to do.

 The South Island is particularly special in this regard.